 In general, only when appropriate local remedies have been exhausted does a company or individual have recourse to international tribunals.
-In international law, the exhaustion of local remedies is a critical component to diplomatic protection.
+In international law, the exhaustion of local remedies is a critical component of diplomatic protection.
 Under the Hull Formula, a foreign investor is entitled to dispute resolution before an overseas tribunal if the remedies provided by the host state are inadequate.
-Counter to this is the Calvo Doctrine – which stated that a foreign investor was only entitled to a standard of national treatment and was subject to local laws.
+Counter to this is the Calvo Doctrine – which stated that a foreign investor was only entitled to a national treatment standard and was subject to local laws.

 The International Law Commission (ILC) adopted Draft Articles on State Responsibility in 2001, attempting to consolidate customary international law.
 Under the ILC rules, state responsibility may arise when the contracting government acts in breach of contract, legislates to undermine the contract, annuls the contracts, or makes a contract illegal.
 Mere breach of contract does not create state responsibility, however.
-Contracts are not treaties, and in general are subject to the laws under which it was negotiated.
+Contracts are not treaties, and in general, are subject to the laws under which it was negotiated.

-In Raytheon-ELSI (1989) – this reinforced the need to pursue local remedies before international remedies are pursued.
+Raytheon-ELSI (1989) – this reinforced the need to pursue local remedies before international remedies are pursued.